Alexmignott1/Final-Project.-/README.md

 # Final-Project.-
 Hangman Game Manual
  In this game, you will be given a word to guess.
 To make this game easier I have selected dorms at Lawrence university.
 You must try to guess these Droms by inputting letters one at a time.
 If you guess the word correctly before the tries are completed, you win; otherwise, you lose.
-The game starts by selecting a random word from a bank of predefined dorms at Lawrence University.
-Hiett,Coleman,Plantz and Trevor.
+The game starts by selecting a random word from a bank of predefined dorms at Lawrence University you will have to find that out!
 The player is given a certain number of guesses to try to guess the word i set it to 6 but this can change.
 For each guess, the player is prompted to input a letter.
 If the letter is in the word, it is revealed in the word; if not, the player loses a guess.
 The game continues until the player either guesses the word correctly or runs out of guesses.